altancode/apex/README.md

 The profile operations are described below.

-## "apexpm" operation
+## "apex-pm" operation
 This is Apex special sauce state machine that optimizes picture mode selection.
-If you want to select a picture mode, you should use apexpm instead of alternative methods.
-When using apexpm, a "data" field must exist.
+If you want to select a picture mode, you should use apex-pm instead of alternative methods.
+When using apex-pm, a "data" field must exist.
 This indicates which picture mode to activate.
 The optional parameter "requirePowerOn" is supported.

 ## "raw" operation